Visiting Arbroath – A Tale of Scottish Independence and Smoked Fish

 Apart from feasting on fish, Arbroath has a special place in the history of Scotland, thanks to Arbroath Abbey and the declaration of Arbroath.

 Arbroath Abbey is a fascinating place to explore – parts of the Abbey are still standing almost as they would have been while other sections are in ruins.
 The Abbey was founded in 1178 (although not completed until 1233) by King William the Lion of Scotland as a memorial to Thomas Becket who had been his childhood friend and originally intended it as his own burial place.
-It was wealthy, thanks to royal endowments including the income from 24 parishes, a toft of land in every Royal Burgh, lands, fisheries, salt pans, ferries… The monks were given permission to set up a burgh, hold a market and build a harbour.
+It was wealthy, thanks to royal endowments including the income from 24 parishes, a toft of land in every Royal Burgh, lands, fisheries, salt pans, ferries.
+The priviledged monks were given permission to set up a burgh, hold a market and build a harbour.

 The Abbey housed monks from Kelso, part of the Tironesian order.
 They were vegetarians although they could eat fish on feast days and two-legged animals like chicken and other birds were also considered acceptable as vegetarian food.
+It’s the kind of vegetarianism some of my friends still practise today.

 What would have been the Abbots House is the best-preserved part of the original monastery.